torsteins/inf102f18-mandatory2/README.md

  ... | ... | ...
  `p` | ... | ...

 and fill in the blanks.
 The column for big-O is worth twice as much as the exact function.
+Note that our cost model is the number of *steps* (i.e. number of calls to the `step` function).

 #### *Update (Oct 24)*
 A bug was discovered in function `l`.
 The worst-case runtime of the function will not change due to this fix.